-The best solution to all of these voice network threats lies in applying security concepts from the IP network to the voice network-specifically, the deployment of expandable, Policy-based security applications on the enterprise voice network.
-This solution supports transparent voice security and management, providing unified visibility and security while simplifying the transition to Voice over IP (VoIP) for voice managers.
+The best solution to all of these voice network threats lies in applying security concepts from the IP network to the voice network-specifically, the deployment of expandable, inline security devices on the enterprise voice network.
+This solution supports transparent voice security and management, providing unified visibility and security while simplifying the transition to VoIP for voice managers.